-Marketing materials, social media posts, web copy–you’re excellent at promoting your company’s services and products across multiple channels.
-You might even create cool product demo, promo, or FAQ videos to engage your audience with a friendly face.
+Marketing materials, social media posts, web copy—you’re excellent at promoting your company’s services and products across multiple channels.
+You might even create cool product demos, promos, or FAQ videos to engage your audience with a friendly face.

-But you might not feel as confident when it comes to pulling your resume together.
-How do you organize everything and make it pop?
+But you might not feel as confident when it comes to formatting your resume.
+How do you organize everything and make your own personal content pop?

-Don’t even worry about it!
-Take some inspiration from these 3 resume samples and advice that I’ve developed over years of helping content creators like you.
+Well, you don’t need to worry!
+Take inspiration from these five content creator resume examples and advice that we’ve developed over years of helping content creators like you.

 Content Creator Resume